 Discussion

 We developed Curveball, a new computational approach to predict relative growth in a mixed culture from growth curves of mono- and mixed cultures, without measuring frequencies of single isolates within the mixed culture.
 We tested and validated this new approach, which performed far better than the model commonly used in the literature.

-Curveball only assumes that the assayed strains grow in accordance with the growth and competition models: namely, that growth only depends on resource availability.
+Curveball only assumes that the assayed strains grow in accordance with the growth and competition models: namely, that growth depends on resource availability.
 Therefore, this approach can be applied to data from a variety of organisms, experiments, and conditions.

+Growth curve experiments, in which only optical density is measured, require much less effort and resources than pairwise competition experiments, in which the cell frequency or count of each strain must be determined5,7,8,15.
+Current approaches to estimating fitness from growth curves mostly use the growth rate or the maximum population density as a proxy for fitness.
+However, the growth rate and other proxies for fitness based on a single growth parameter cannot capture the full scope of effects that contribute to differences in overall fitness16.
+In contrast, Curveball integrates several growth phases into the pairwise competitions predictions from which fitness can be estimated, allowing a more holistic approach to fitness inference from growth curve data and providing information on the specific growth traits that contribute to differences in fitness.

 We have released an open-source software package which implements Curveball (http://curveball.yoavram.com).
 This software is written in Python14 and includes a user interface that does not require prior knowledge in programming.
 It is free and open, such that additional data formats, growth and competition models, and other analyses can be added by the community to extend its utility.

-Growth curve experiments, in which only optical density is measured, require much less effort and resources than pairwise competition experiments, in which the cell frequency or count of each strain must be determined5,7,8,15.
-Current approaches to estimating fitness from growth curves mostly use the growth rate or the maximum population density as a proxy for fitness.
-However, the growth rate and other proxies for fitness based on a single growth parameter cannot capture the full scope of effects that contribute to differences in overall fitness16.
-In contrast, Curveball integrates several growth phases into the fitness estimation, allowing a more holistic approach to fitness inference from growth curve data and providing information on the specific growth traits that contribute to differences in fitness.

-We hope that Curveball will improve and ideally standardize the way fitness is estimated from growth curves, thereby improving communication between empirical and theoretical evolutionary biologists and ecologists.

 Conclusions

 We developed and tested a new method to analyze growth curve data, and applied it to predict growth of individual strains within a mixed culture and to infer their relative fitness.
-The method improves fitness estimation from growth curve data, has a clear biological interpretation, and can be used to predict and interpret growth in a mixed culture and competition experiments.
+The method improves fitness estimation from growth curve data, has a clear biological interpretation, and can be used to predict and interpret growth in a mixed culture and results of competition experiments.

 Materials and Methods

 Strains and plasmids.
 Escherichia coli strains used were DH5α (Berman lab, Tel-Aviv University), TG1 (Ron lab, Tel-Aviv University), JM109 (Nir lab, Tel-Aviv University), and K12 MG1655-Δfnr (Ron lab, Tel-Aviv University).
-Plasmids containing a GFP or RFP gene and genes conferring resistance to kanamycin (KanR) and chloramphenicol (CapR) (Milo lab, Weizmann Institute of Science17).
+Plasmids contain a GFP or RFP gene and genes conferring resistance to kanamycin (KanR) and chloramphenicol (CapR) (Milo lab, Weizmann Institute of Science17).

+Media.
 All experiments were performed in LB media (5 g/L Bacto yeast extract (BD, 212750), 10 g/L Bacto Tryptone (BD, 211705), 10 g/L NaCl (Bio-Lab, 190305), DDW 1 L) with 30 μg/mL kanamycin (Caisson Labs, K003) and 34 μg/mL chloramphenicol (Duchefa Biochemie, C0113).
 Green or red fluorescence of each strain was confirmed by fluorescence microscopy (Nikon Eclipe Ti, Figure S1).

 Growth and competition experiments.
 All experiments were performed at 30°C. Strains were inoculated into 3 ml LB+Cap+Kan and grown overnight with shaking.
 Saturated overnight cultures were diluted into fresh media so that the initial OD was detectable above the OD of media alone (1:1-1:20 dilution rate).
-In experiments that avoided a lag phase, cultures were pre-grown until the exponential growth phase was reached as determined by OD measurements (usually 4-6 h).
+In experiments that avoided a lag phase, cultures were pre-grown until the exponential growth phase was reached as determined by OD measurements (4-6 h).
 Cells were then inoculated into 100 μL LB+Cap+Kan in a 96-well flat-bottom microplate (Costar):